dagronf/DSFQuickActionBar/README.md

 3. For each change to the search term -
    1. The contentSource will be asked for the item(s) that 'match' the search term (`itemsForSearchTerm`)
    2. For each item, the contentSource will be asked to provide a view which will appear in the result table for that item (`viewForItem`)
-   3. When the user either double-clicks on, or presses the return key on a selected item row, the contentSource will be provided with the item (`didSelectItem`)
+   3. When the user either double-clicks on, or presses the return key on a selected item row, the contentSource will be provided with the item (`didActivateItem`)
 4. The quick action bar will automatically dismiss if
 	1. The user clicks outside the quick action bar (ie. it loses focus)
 	2. The user presses the escape key